ibm-cloud-docs/sell/tutorial-define-svc.md

 {: #svc-support}
 {: step}

-Provide details that help users understand how to get support if they encounter issues when they use the service.
-Also, describe how customers can contact your support team to escalate issues that are not handled by the standard support process.
+Provide details that help users understand how to get support if they encounter issues when they use the Operator bundle.
+For more information about providing support information, see [Defining your support experience](/docs/sell?topic=sell-sw-support-details).

-1. Click **Support**, and enter the URL to your support website, for example, `https://support.examplecorp.com/`.
-2. For your support contact and response process, describe what users can expect when they contact your support team, for example:

-   `Contact Example Corp Support online at https://support.examplecorp.com, by chat at https://support.examplecorp.com/chat, or by phone at https://support.examplecorp.com/phone.
-Support is available 24 hours a day, 7 days a week, 365 days a year and is provided in English and French.`

-3. Enter or select all the countries in which support for your product is based.
-4. Describe the process that customers follow when they need to escalate issues, for example:

-   `For escalation discussions, IBM Cloud customers should follow the escalation process described at https://support.examplecorp.com/ibmcloudescalations.`

-5. Describe how customers can contact your support team when they escalate an issue, for example:

-   `For escalation discussions, {{site.data.keyword.cloud_notm}} support leaders can reach out to the following Example Corp support leaders: Jane Doe (janedoe@examplecorp.com) and John Doe (johndoe@examplecorp.com).`
+To define your product's support experience, use the following steps:

+{{site.data.content.steps-support-experience}}

 ## Next steps
 {: #svc-pricing-next}